-Groupama Zastrahovane EAD is in the process of developing, in keeping with the Group's approach, a policy defining its principles in terms of ORSA.
-This ORSA draft policy stipulates the content of the annual ORSA file that includes at least the following:
+Groupama Zhivotozastrahovane EAD developed, in keeping with the Group's approach, a policy defining its principles in terms of ORSA.
+This ORSA policy stipulates the content of the annual ORSA file that includes at least the following:

-- an assessment of the risks that the entity is facing or might be exposed to, including non-Pillar 1 risks such as liquidity, commercial, reputation, regulatory, jurisprudential, and emerging risks...; - an analysis of the disparity between the entity's risk profile and the assumptions underlying the calculation of the entity's regulatory requirements according to the standard formula; - an assessment of the entity's compliance with the regulatory requirements covering solvency and the technical provisions within the business plan timetable; - an evaluation of the solvency under adverse situations; - a determination of the global solvency requirements, namely all of the means the entity needs to deal with its risks and to develop in accordance with its strategic plan and within the margins of safety sought by management in terms of risk tolerance.
+- an assessment of the risks that the entity is facing or might be exposed to, including non-Pillar 1 risks such as liquidity, commercial, reputation, regulatory, jurisprudential, and emerging risks...; - an analysis of the disparity between the entity's risk profile and the assumptions underlying the calculation of the entity's regulatory requirements according to the standard formula or the internal partial model; - an assessment of the entity's compliance with the regulatory requirements covering solvency and the technical provisions within the business plan timetable; - an evaluation of the solvency under adverse situations; - a determination of the global solvency requirements, namely all of the means the entity needs to deal with its risks and to develop in accordance with its strategic plan and within the margins of safety sought by management in terms of risk tolerance.